 In cooperation with the City of Oklahoma City's State of Emergency, the Harn Homestead Museum will be closed to the public from Monday, March 16th-Friday, April 3rd.
 The Homeschool Day scheduled for March 18th has been cancelled.
 Harn Homestead's Fairy Tale Forest scheduled for April 4th has been postponed.
 Please contact Education Director David Sapper regarding all field trips scheduled through April 3rd at [email protected] Please contact Event Director Kelly Frye regarding all scheduled private rentals through April 3rd at [email protected] Currently, the staff plans to remain in the office during its regular hours of operation as the space permits for safe social distancing.
 Please note that all of this is subject to change as the staff navigates this unprecedented moment in our nation's history.
 Thank you for your patience.

 Education Programming Opportunities

 Students spend time in a turn-of-the-19th century farmhouse experiencing and learning about early Pioneer life.
-Activities include old fashioned hard work, such as washing clothes and cooking in the kitchen.
+Activities include old fashioned hard work and kids' games.

 Students are given an opportunity to work in both the barn and the garden areas.
 They will experience life on the farm, as did children 120 years ago.
 Students will grind corn, muck the stalls, make rope, and when the weather is good, work in the garden.

 This program allows students to experience a day in a territorial schoolhouse.
-A teacher prepares and presents lessons from the Stoney Point school curriculum guide, while students participate by using slates and reading from the McGuffey Reader.
+Students participate by using slates and reading from the McGuffey Reader.
 Playground games from the late 1800’s are an option for good weather days.